damonmac/learn-xgboost/README.md

 ### G. Choose your own adventure
 We only scratched the surface of feature development and fitting those features to the machine.
 Xgboost allows you to bundle features so they have to stay together, and provide weights to help emphasize what is important.
 There are many other ways to better represent our problem, and you might already have noticed a few.
 For one, we are only comparing similar fields to each other.
-What if the target has a birthdate, but the candidate does not - but the candidate has a child marriage date and the target does not.
-Could you add a feature that would expose that inforamtion to the machine and see if it helps improve things?
+What if the target has a birth date, but the candidate does not - but the candidate has a child marriage date and the target does not.
+Could you add a feature that would expose that information to the machine and see if it helps improve things?

      The final activity is to develop a feature or find another way to improve the accuracy of our example code.